tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 A>
 A> Then the portfolio value is requested and displayed on the UI as **`10,500.99`**

-We'll use [Concordion](http://www.concordion.org) as the framework for automating this specification as a test.
+We'll use [Concordion](http://www.concordion.org) as the framework for automating this as a test.
 We use HTML to document the specification and use Concordion as a way to execute it like a regular JUnit test.
-You markup the HTML to encode instructions which Concordion interprets at runtime to call application logic and make assertions.
-After it's done, it outputs a modified version of the specification as a human readable result.
+You markup the HTML to encode instructions that Concordion interprets at runtime to call application logic and make assertions.
+After it's done, it outputs the result as a modified version of the specification.
 It's not important that we're using Concordion.
-What is important is that we're producing readable artifacts for the customer in their own language.
+What is important is that we're producing readable artifacts for the customer.

-The HTML specification for example would like the following.
+The HTML specification for our example would like the following.

 {title="Listing 1.1: HTML Specification marked up with Concordion instrumentation", lang="html", line-numbers="on"}